kylebittinger/abdiv/README.md

 scales.
 Some dissimilarity measures range from 0 to 1, while others can go up indefinitely.

-As before, you can find more info on each \(\beta\)-diversity function in our documentation.
+As before, you can find more info on each β-diversity function in our documentation.